-As a result of those policies not implemented anymore, the retirement benefit at the standard retirement age decreases between 1% and 2%, compared to the Reference set, if full-time or part-time work for 6 years.
-This may show the (limited) impact of maternity and parental leave policies on pensions for someone that does not stop to work.
-However, a full work interruption of 6 years drives the loss, still compared to the Reference set, up to 6-7% if no wage penalty, 8-11% otherwise.
-This might show that altogether, the "Baby years" component of policies (implemented in the hypothetical model for Luxembourg if full stop only) is of greater importance for pension benefits.
+As a result of those policies not implemented anymore, the retirement benefit at the standard retirement age decreases between 1% and 4%, compared to the Reference set, if full time or part-time work for 6 years.
+However, a full work interruption of 6 years drives the loss, still compared to the Reference set, up to 6-7% whatever a wage penalty or not.
+This shows the progressive impact of parenthood-support policies on pensions.

-Table 3-R - Variant set 1 of set "30" "NO REASON": Adapting the work intensity without a link with Parenthood Pension amount as % of pension for the same option in the Reference set
+"NO REASON" : Adapting the work intensity without a link with Parenthood Pension amount as % of pension for the same option in the Reference set

+Table 3 - %Ref_30 - Variant set 1 (No Reason): Pension amount as % of pension for of pension for the same option in the Reference (= present) set

 Education

 Option Low Medium High

 Base (FT work, no interruption) 100 100 100

 PT 80% 6 years 99 99 99

-PT 50% 6 years 98 98 98
+PT 50% 6 years 97 98 98

-PT 20% 6 years 98 98 98
+PT 20% 6 years 96 97 98

 No work 6 years (no wage penalty) 93 94 94

-No work 6 years (wage penalty) 92 91 89
+No work 6 years (wage penalty) 93 93 93

-"Reference set" is: women, age at interruption 30, reason for interruption child care hence pension credit for work interruptions, no unemployment, no wage penalty unless otherwise mentioned, retirement at statutory retirement age
+"Reference set" is : women, age at interruption 30, reason for interruption child care hence pension credit for work interruptions, no

+unemployment, no wage penalty unless otherwise mentioned, retirement at statutory retirement age